pagkly/Zed/Investopedia3/How Time-Weighted Rate of Return – TWR Measures Your Investment Gains.md

 The time-weighted return breaks up the return on an investment portfolio into separate intervals based on whether money was added or withdrawn from the fund.
 The TWR provides the rate of return for each sub-period or interval that had cash flow changes.
 By isolating the returns that had cash flow changes, the result is more accurate than simply taking the beginning balance and ending balance of the time invested in a fund.
 The time-weighted return multiplies the returns for each sub-period or holding-period, which links them together showing how the returns are compounded over time.

 When calculating the time-weighted rate of return, it is assumed that all cash distributions are reinvested in the portfolio.
-Daily portfolio [valuations](https://www.investopedia.com/terms/v/valuation.asp) are needed whenever there is external [cash flow](https://www.investopedia.com/terms/c/cashflow.asp), such as a deposit or a withdrawal, which would denote the start of a new sub-period.
+Daily portfolio [[valuations]](https://www.investopedia.com/terms/v/valuation.asp) are needed whenever there is external [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp), such as a deposit or a withdrawal, which would denote the start of a new sub-period.
 In addition, sub-periods must be the same to compare the returns of different portfolios or investments.
 These periods are then geometrically linked to determine the time-weighted rate of return.

 Because investment managers that deal in [publicly traded securities](https://www.investopedia.com/ask/answers/difference-between-publicly-and-privately-held-companies/) do not typically have control over fund investors' cash flows, the time-weighted rate of return is a popular performance measure for these types of funds as opposed to the internal rate of return ([IRR](https://www.investopedia.com/terms/i/irr.asp)), which is more sensitive to cash-flow movements.